Unreal-Modding-Library/mod-hub/README.md

 ### Notes
 - Do not pack the _ModHub folder nor its contents with your mod.
 A copy already exists with the ModHub itself.
+- If you want to view the ModHub source code, you can find it in the Source folder.
+Make sure you don't pack this with your mod.
+- There is an example ModHub mod called "Test", if you get stuck.